Camping at Jesse Owens State Park

 The park offers four campgrounds, all free to the public.
 Each one seems to have its own vibe, so it may be worth driving through each one before you settle on a campsite.
 This will also give you an idea how many open sites are left.

-Nearly every campsite has a picnic table and fire pit.
-(Each one should, but mine was missing a table.)
+Every campsite has a picnic table and fire pit.
 Most of the sites are either shaded or at least partially shaded.
 Depending on where you go, you could find a site tucked back into the trees and away from passersby, or a couple sites closer together, perfect for when all the friends want to go camping and tell campfire stories.

 Sand Hollow Campground